Getting Started

 /media |

-https://storage.googleapis.com/getting-started-media-bucket |
+https://storage.googleapis.com/your-media-bucket |

 STATIC_BUCKET |